Genealogy dna testing

 • You are satisfied with your knowledge of your more recent heritage (ie during the last few centuries) but you'd like to know about your more distant geographical origin... your ethnic origin.

-• You want to find out if you are related to others with the same
+• You want to find out if you are related to others with the same surname.

-Surname studies: dna and genealogy come together.
+Surname studies: dna and genealogy come together

-If you've been a family historian for any length of time, it's possible you've been contacted by someone, a stranger, who shares your surname and wonders if you might be related.
+If you've been a family historian for any length of time, it's possible you've been contacted by someone - a stranger - who shares your surname and wonders if you might be related.
 After a few cursory questions and answers about immediate family and/or a generation or two of ancestors, both parties usually come to the conclusion that they are not related.

 But there is a chance (and, with some names, a likelihood) that you and this stranger are indeed related.
-The problem is that the 'common ancestor' is further back in time than your combined genealogical research can take you.
+The problem is that the 'common ancestor' is further back in time than your combined traditional genealogical research can take you.

 This is where surname studies come in, because Y-DNA (see below) is passed intact, along with a surname, down the male line.